KaiLinCV/maya_copyanim_python/documentation/process_doc.md

 #### Final thoughts

-This script has already helped me automate what would normally be a repetitive, manual task in animation workflows.
+This script helped me automate what would normally be a repetitive, manual task in animation workflows.
 More importantly, it taught me how to think about tool design in a practical way.

 By breaking the problem into smaller parts and building it step by step (controller gathering, name mapping, animation transfer, UI), I was able to debug and test each piece before putting everything together.
 This modular approach made the final script easier to maintain and expand.